h0bbl3s/Example_08/README.md

 This book version includes a light sensor and a button to start the process as well as the 3 LEDs for red, green, and blue.

-This project and original code are over a decade old, and others have had the same issues I did.
+This project and original code are over a decade old, no longer functional, and others have had the same issues I did.
 This led me to create this repository.

-## Further
-Another idea is to set up the code to work with the original schematic as well, using commented out alternative sections of code.

-I hope this helps others out there who wanted to fully complete this project like I did.

 ---